islamsamy214/learning-pgsql/README.md

 - `MOD(dividend, divisor)`: Returns the remainder of the division of the dividend by the divisor.
 - `RANDOM()`: Returns a random number between 0 and 1.
 - `TRUNC(number, decimal_places)`: Truncates the number to the specified number of decimal places.
+- `GREATEST(value1, value2, …)`: Returns the greatest value from a list of values.
+- `LEAST(value1, value2, …)`: Returns the least value from a list of values.

 ## Filter Data